microsoft/Workshop-Interact-with-OpenAI-models/docs/04-Part-1-labs/2-Conversation-history.md

 Without the context of the prior messages, the model responds with a generalized answer about isotopes.

 :::info[Assignment]
-Try having a conversation and make the model remember your name birthdate.
+Try having a conversation and make the model remember your name and birth date.
 :::